• Skip to primary navigation

 Ingredients for Mashed Potatoes.

-1. I cooked the potatoes in salted water for about 20 minutes until they were nice and soft.
+1. I cooked the potatoes in salted water in a large saucepan for about 20 minutes until they were nice and soft.

 When I cook potatoes, I always put a wooden fork into the pan to prevent the pan from boiling over.
 I'm not sure why this works, but it does!